alkinemk/stockx-sneakers-prices/README.md

 ### Plots creation

-Plots creation will be created grouping sales by 7-days-period and saved as a .png file
+Plots creation will be created grouping sales by periods (7-day or 1-month for instance) and saved as a .png file